ludsl/Industry_classifcation_tool/README.md

 #### To run the evaluation:

 ```
-cd Evaluation
+cd src/Evaluation
 python evaluation.py --sec 1 --rf LDA_output_file
 ```
 --sec 1 is for the evaluation of section level in SIC code, --sec 0 is for the division level in SIC code.

 #### To use the powerbi software:

-You can open the Powerbi file.
+You can open the src/Powerbi file.
 There is a user manual (.pdf) for detailed guidance.